geogardenclub/geogardenclub_ai_playground/README.md

 flutter run
 ```

-If all goes as planned, then the app will come up.
+If all goes according to plan, the app will come up.
 Typing a query such as "Where is Bellingham?" and hitting return should result in a screen like this, which verifies that the app is successfully interacting with a Gemini model:

 <img width="300px" src="example-screen.png">